perashanid/Media-bias/README.md

 ### View Articles

 1. Go to the **Articles** page
-2. Browse all scraped articles
+2. Browse all scraped articles (filtered by your hidden articles if logged in)
 3. View bias analysis results
 4. Filter by source, date, or search terms
+5. **Hide Articles**: Click the eye-off icon to hide articles (requires login)

 ### Dashboard

-1. Go to the **Dashboard** page
+1. **Global Dashboard**: View overall statistics and trends
-2. View statistics and trends
+2. **Personal Dashboard**: View your reading statistics and hidden articles (requires login)
 3. See bias distribution across sources
 4. Monitor scraping activity